frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

-Correspondingly, gRPC also uses protoc with a special gRPC plugin to generate code from your proto file for this Greeter RPC service.
+Correspondingly, [gRPC] also uses protoc with a special [gRPC] plugin to generate code from your proto file for this `Greeter` RPC service.
 See [this ScalaPB section](https://scalapb.github.io/grpc.html) for a deeper explanation.

 You can find more information about Protocol Buffers in the [Protocol Buffers documentation](https://developers.google.com/protocol-buffers/docs/overview).

 ### frees-rpc

-In the previous section, we’ve seen an overview about what gRPC and ScalaPB offer for defining protocols and generating (compiling protocol buffers) code.
-Now, let’s see how `frees-rpc` offers the same but in the Freestyle fashion, following the FP principles.
+In the previous section, we’ve seen an overview about what [gRPC] and [ScalaPB] offer for defining protocols and generating code (compiling protocol buffers).
+Now, let’s see how [frees-rpc] offers the same but in the **Freestyle** fashion, following the FP principles.

-First things first, the main difference respect to gRPC is that `frees-rpc` doesn’t need `.proto` files, but it still uses protocol buffers, thanks to the [PBDirect](https://github.com/btlines/pbdirect) library, which allows to read and write Scala objects directly to Protobuf with no `.proto` file definitions.
+First things first, the main difference respect to [gRPC] is that [frees-rpc] doesn’t need `.proto` files, but it still uses protobuf, thanks to the [PBDirect] library, which allows to read and write Scala objects directly to protobuf with no `.proto` file definitions.
 Therefore, in summary we have:

-* Your protocols, both messages and services will reside in you scala files, together with your business-logic, using scala-meta annotations to set them up.
+* Your protocols, both messages and services will reside in you scala files, together with your business-logic, using [scalameta] annotations to set them up.
 We’ll see more details shortly.
-* Instead of reading `.proto` files to set up the RPC services and messages, `frees-rpc` offers (as an optional feature) generating them, based on your protocols defined in your Scala code.
+* Instead of reading `.proto` files to set up the [RPC] messages and services, [frees-rpc] offers (as an optional feature) generating them, based on your protocols defined in your Scala code.
 This feature is offered to keep compatibility with other languages and systems out of Scala.
+We'll checkout out more about this feature in [this section](#generating-a-proto-file).

-Let’s start seeing how to define the Person message that we saw previously.
+Let’s start seeing how to define the `Person` message that we saw previously.
-These are the scala imports we would need:
+Before starting, these are the scala imports we would need:

 ```tut:silent
 import freestyle._
 import freestyle.rpc.protocol._
 ```

-Person definition would be defined as follows:
+`Person` definition would be defined as follows:

 ```tut:book
 /**